Callowhill-Web-Designs/PA-Lead-Inspectors/src/content/blog/protecting-your-tenants.md

 ---
-title: Protecting Your Tenants: Lead Safety Tips for Landlords
+title: Protecting Your Tenants; Lead Safety Tips for Landlords
 description: Discover how you can prevent health risks and maintain a safe environment for your tenants.
 author: Matthew Barkann
 date: 2025-07-18T16:31:00.000-05:00